What is onchocerciasis?

-|Acute papular onchodermatitis||Widespread itchy eczema-like rash with multiple small itchy papules (lumps) which progress to become vesicles (blisters) and pustules (pus-filled blisters).
+|Acute papular onchodermatitis||Widespread itchy eczema-like rash with multiple small itchy papules which progress to become vesicles and pustules.
 The face, trunk, and extremities are often affected.|

-|Chronic papular onchodermatitis||Severely itchy rash with scattered flat-topped papules and areas of darker pigmentation.
+|Chronic papular onchodermatitis||Severely itchy rash with scattered flat-topped papules and areas of hyperpigmentation.
 The shoulders, buttocks, and extremities are typically affected.
-Most common pattern of skin disease.|
+The most common pattern of skin disease.|

 |Lichenified onchodermatitis||Thickened scaly and hyperpigmented itchy plaques.
-The lower extremities are commonly affected and lymph nodes are often enlarged.|
+The lower extremities are commonly affected, and lymph nodes are often enlarged.|

-|Onchocercal atrophy||Large areas of wrinkled thin dry inelastic skin.
+|Onchocercal atrophy||Large areas of wrinkled thin, dry inelastic skin.
 Commonly affects buttocks and lower back.|

 |Onchocercal depigmentation||Also called “leopard skin”.
-Areas of pigment loss, with islands of normally pigmented skin surrounding hair follicles.
+Areas of pigment loss (leukoderma), with islands of normally pigmented skin surrounding hair follicles.
 Often affects the shins in a symmetrical pattern and is not usually itchy.|

-|Palpable onchocercal nodules||Subcutaneous lumps found over bony prominences, which contain the adult worms.
-The subcutaneous nodules range in size from a few millimetres to several centimetres and each contain 2 to 4 adult worms that can reach a length of 80 cm.|
+|Palpable onchocercal nodules (oncocercoma)||Subcutaneous lumps found over bony prominences contain the adult worms.
+The subcutaneous nodules range in size from a few millimetres to several centimetres, and each contains 2 to 4 adult worms that can reach a length of 80 cm.|

 Other classic clinical presentations of onchocerciasis include:

-- “Lizard skin” – dry scaly skin resembling ichthyosis
+- 'Lizard skin' – dry, scaly skin resembling ichthyosis

 Eye disease in onchocerciasis